gbacila/rock-paper-scissors-exercise/README.md

-# This is my Rock Paper scissors program!
+# This is my Rock Paper Scissors program!